NuGet/docs.microsoft.com-nuget/docs/reference/extensibility/NuGet-Cross-Platform-Plugins.md

 # NuGet cross platform plugins

-Starting from version **4.8**, NuGet has added support for cross platform plugins.
+In NuGet 4.8+ support for cross platform plugins has been added.
-This is achieved with a new plugin extensibility model, that has to conform to a strict set of rules of operation.
+This was achieved with by building a new plugin extensibility model, that has to conform to a strict set of rules of operation.
-The plugins are self-contained executables (runnables in the .NET Core world), that the NuGet Client launches in a separate process.
+The plugins are self-contained executables (runnables in the .NET Core world), that the NuGet Clients launch in a separate process.
+This is a true write once, run everywhere plugin.
+It will work with all NuGet client tools.
 The plugins can be either .NET Framework (NuGet.exe, MSBuild.exe and Visual Studio), or .NET Core (dotnet.exe).
 A versioned communication protocol between the NuGet Client and the plugin is defined.
 During the startup handshake, the 2 processes negotiate the protocol version.